USA Truckload Shipping Logo

 Prioritize high-impact lanes with predictable schedules and higher volumes for dedicated capacity arrangements.
 Exclude lanes with irregular volumes from your RFP.

 Structure your RFP to align with carriers' existing networks.
-By clustering locations within specific regions or using key market areas (KMAs), you create more attractive bid opportunities, enhancing coverage and reducing the risk of tender rejections.
+By clustering locations within specific regions, you create more attractive bid opportunities, enhancing coverage and reducing the risk of tender rejections.

 Provide Longer Lead Times